DanHodgson12/gym-stop/README.md

 - [Font Awesome](https://fontawesome.com/icons) was used for providing the icons used in the application.
 - The product images were copied from existing products on [Amazon](https://www.amazon.co.uk/ref=nav_logo).
+- The favicon is a flexed biceps emoji taken from [emojipedia.org](https://emojipedia.org/facebook/15.0/flexed-biceps).
 - All other styling and media was created by the developer.

 ## Code